HEALTH & WELLNESS

 At What Age Do You Need Joint Supplements

 Jamie had always been the picture of health, her mornings marked by the steady rhythm of her running shoes against the pavement.
 She was a fixture on the local trails, her energy boundless, her spirit unbreakable.
 But just after her 33rd birthday, a sharp pain in her knee during a morning run pulled her up short.
 Confused and a bit frightened, she tried to brush it off as a one-off ache.
 "I'm too young for joint problems," she thought, wincing as she tested her weight on her knee.
 Yet, the pain persisted, challenging her belief that youth and an active lifestyle were shields against the bodily wear and tear she'd only associated with older age.
+She began to worry about arthritis and what it could mean for her future runs.

 Understanding Joint Health and Aging